theqabalist/singularity/README.md

 followed finally by a type context so that access to the type and subtypes related to the implementing type are available.

 ### Static
-For any methods that may make sense to have, but not make sense on a subtype basis, a "static" method provider exists.
+For any methods that may make sense to have, but not make sense on a instance, a "static" method provider exists.
 ```javascript
 type.static("lift", function (f, t) {
     return t.Just(curry(f));